wol-fi/volfi/README.md

 - The comparison is domain-specific.
 - LetsBeRational is a global solver; this implementation is specialized to the stated OTM-projected grid.
-- The LetsBeRational reference was evaluated as a native shared-library call, not through a Python wrapper.

 ## Potential Further Speed Improvements